 2015 — Began a new HIV vaccine study (A004) in Uganda and Thailand.
 A004 is a phase II study of an HIV candidate vaccine Ad26 prime with MVA and protein boost funded and sponsored by Janssen, a division of J&J.

 2015 —Began a Phase 1b clinical trial of two experimental Ebola vaccines in Kampala, Uganda, using Chimpanzee Adenovirus type 3 vector (ChAd3) vaccines, co-developed by the VRC, National Institutes of Allergy and Infectious Diseases (NIAID) and GlaxoSmithKine.

-2015 – Publish Results on Comprehensive long-term Ebola Study – Researchers conducted a study and published paper on adverse health events following Ebola virus disease in Bundibugyo, Uganda, representing the most comprehensive long-term outcome study to date.
+2015 – Publish results on longest long-term follow up study with Ebola survivors – Researchers conducted a study and published paper on adverse health events following Ebola virus disease in Bundibugyo, Uganda, representing the most comprehensive long-term outcome study to date.

 2014 – Reported results of first Ebola vaccine clinical trial in Africa – Findings published in the Lancet show that the vaccine candidate produces the same immune response seen in the United States in an African setting.
-The vaccine candidate is a precursor to candidates currently under evaluation for potential testing in West Africa.
+The vaccine candidate was a precursor to candidates currently under development.

 2014 – Identified the primary HIV infection attribution category in the Army – For the first time since repeal of Don’t Ask Don’t Tell, which defines a very specific population most at risk for HIV that can now be provided with targeted preventive intervention activities.

 2014 – Conducted medical economic analysis of a MHRP Hepatitis C infection (HCV) – A seroprevalence study of more than 17,000 recently deployed US military personnel which demonstrated that HCV screening of all applicants for military service will result in a net cost savings to the DoD in treatment cost avoided.